 It is hard not to find some fortuitous serendipity in those developments, as those two very sides had squared off in last year’s Cup final with the Maroons justly taking the grand prize.
 And yet, it is also hard not to note hints of a providential design in that contest’s result.
 For in last year’s final, the Scouts took an uncertain lead into the contest’s late frames, only to see their highest hopes undone by some timely strikes and stellar play afield by the Maroon stalwarts.

 The 2017 Sulphur Dell Cup Champions

 This year, however, the outcome would be different.
-Falling behind early, the Oaklands nine equalized and then took the lead with a single tally in the third frame.
-Fortuitously padding their lead in the later frames, they remained fully aware of the likelihood of yet another Maroon onslaught.
+Falling behind early, the Oaklands nine equalized with a single tally in the third frame.
+Fortuitously gaining and then padding their lead in the later frames, they remained fully aware of the likelihood of yet another Maroon onslaught.
 Though they drew blood continuously on this day, the Maroons’ mortal blow remained undealt as the Scouts clung grimly to the spectre of sweet victory, ultimately showing themselves unwilling to have the moment of glory wrested from them once again.
 Working through the same scenario as the previous final, this time the Scouts held their margin—and in their endeavors they shattered those mind-forged manacles that had previously separated the side from its ultimate moment.
 With the last out finally recorded in their 11-7 triumph, the Stewart’s Creek Scouts had thus forged a new identity—that of the 2017 Sulphur Dell Cup Champions.

 The Final Tally